-These wacky flowers look like a picture from a Dr. Seuss book.
-But they’re real flowers — not flowers that can grow, but real flower sculptures.
-Built by artist Dan Corson, they “live” at the Pacific Science Center in Seattle.
-They stand 40 feet tall, and they’re green in more ways than one: Each flower center has little solar panels on it, which catch the sun’s light and use that energy to light up the flowers at night.
+These wacky flower sculptures look like a picture from a Dr. Seuss book.
+Built by artist Dan Corson, they stand 40 feet tall, each flower center has little solar panels on it.
 Best of all, the flowers sing: they have sensors that tell them when people walk near them, causing the flowers to play musical notes.
-That’s why Dan named them “Sonic Bloom.”
 So even though you can’t smell these flowers, they’re making up for it by doing a lot of other things!

 Wee ones: If you make all 5 flowers sing, what numbers would you say to count them?